bgeng777/flink-ai-extended/flink-ai-flow/QUICKSTART.md

 ```SQL
 ALTER USER 'username' IDENTIFIED WITH mysql_native_password BY 'password';
 ```
-Then restart MySQL service and the docker image.
+Then restart MySQL service and docker image.